Mollusca: Diversity

 Freshwater and terrestrial molluscs appear exceptionally vulnerable to extinction.
-Estimates of the numbers of nonmarine molluscs vary widely, partly because many regions have not been thoroughly surveyed.
+Estimates of the numbers of non-marine molluscs vary widely, partly because many regions have not been thoroughly surveyed.
 There is also a shortage of specialists who can identify all the animals in any one area to species.
-However, in 2004 the IUCN Red List of Threatened Species included nearly 2,000 endangered nonmarine molluscs.
+However, in 2004 the IUCN Red List of Threatened Species included nearly 2,000 endangered non-marine molluscs.
 For comparison, the great majority of mollusc species are marine, but only 41 of these appeared on the 2004 Red List.
-About 42% of recorded extinctions since the year 1500 are of molluscs, consisting almost entirely of nonmarine species.
+About 42% of recorded extinctions since the year 1500 are of molluscs, consisting almost entirely of non-marine species.

-Hypothetical ancestral mollusc
+Anatomy

 Because of the great range of anatomical diversity among molluscs, many textbooks start the subject of molluscan anatomy by describing what is called an archi-mollusc, hypothetical generalized mollusc, or hypothetical ancestral mollusc (HAM) to illustrate the most common features found within the phylum.
 The depiction is visually rather similar to modern monoplacophorans.

 The generalized mollusc is an unsegmented, bilaterally symmetrical animal and has a single, "limpet-like" shell on top.
 The shell is secreted by a mantle covering the upper surface.
 The underside consists of a single muscular "foot".
 The visceral mass, or visceropallium, is the soft, nonmuscular metabolic region of the mollusc.
 It contains the body organs.

 Mantle and mantle cavity

 The mantle cavity, a fold in the mantle, encloses a significant amount of space.
 It is lined with epidermis, and is exposed, according to habitat, to sea, fresh water or air.
 The cavity was at the rear in the earliest molluscs, but its position now varies from group to group.
-The anus, a pair of osphradia (chemical sensors) in the incoming "lane", the hindmost pair of gills and the exit openings of the nephridia ("kidneys") and gonads (reproductive organs) are in the mantle cavity.
+The anus, a pair of osphradia (chemical sensors) in the incoming "lane", the hindmost pair of gills and the exit openings of the nephridia (kidneys) known as "Organs of bojanus" and gonads (reproductive organs) are in the mantle cavity.
 The whole soft body of bivalves lies within an enlarged mantle cavity.